 - The general requirements to study recording arts include filling out standard undergraduate applications, obtaining a high school diploma (international equivalent or GED are also accepted by most schools), and supplying 2-3 letters of recommendation.
 For non-English speaking international students, a verification of English language proficiency will also be required.
-Also for international students, many schools with programs in recording arts, such as Full Sail University, have a dedicated international student services office to handle additional needs.

 - Recording arts programs look for students with some sort of background in music.
 This can be in the form of music performance, fluency in basic music theory, or even a strong knowledge of music history.

 - Since the recording arts industry is constantly shifting along with the newest technology, schools prefer prospective students with a background in some sort of technology.
 This includes experience with production equipment, recording software, or computer programming, just to name a few possibilities.